-If you test positive on a home test and decide not to test at an official testing facility, please alert the Health Department of your positive home test by emailing name, age, zip code and date of positive test to health@oak-park.us.
+If you test positive on a home test and decide not to test at an official testing facility, please alert the Health Department of your positive home test by filling out the form at the following link:

+Click here to report at-home test result

 While this won't be included in the official tally, it will help give the Health Department a sense of the number of new cases beyond the official tally it receives from the state.
-All who report at-home positive test results will receive COVID-19 education and free at-home test from the health department, while supplies last.
+All who report athome positive test results will receive COVID-19 education and free at-home test from the health department, while supplies last.